ldecampo/THE-CRUSADER/README.md

 # THE CRUSADER
 A Discord bot which pings moderators when a banned word is said, made by request.

+# NOTICE:
+This documentation is outdated and will be reworked in the future.
+There are 45 commands and a bunch of other features, so give me some time.
+This is a solo project.

 Functionality includes:
 - Pinging a role whenever someone says a disallowed word
 - Autotimeout whenever someone says a disallowed word (toggleable)